Protein Zucchini Muffins Recipe

 2. Prepare the Zucchini

 Use a fine grater to shred the zucchini.
-After measuring out one packed cup, place it in a clean kitchen towel or paper towels and squeeze out as much water as possible.
+After measuring out one packed cup, place it in a clean kitchen towel or cheesecloth and squeeze out as much water as possible.
 Moisture content can vary, and too much will make the muffins soggy, so don’t skip this step.

 3. Combine Wet Ingredients